kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(f\) An alternative mission cycle endurance test that provides an equivalent demonstration of the unbalance and vibration specified in paragraph (c) of this section may be used when approved by the FAA.

-\(g\) For an applicant using the simulated ETOPS mission cyclic endurance test to comply with §33.90, the test may be interrupted so that the engine may be inspected by an on-wing or other method, using criteria acceptable to the FAA, after completion of the test cycles required to comply with §33.90(a).
+\(g\) For an applicant using the simulated ETOPS mission cyclic endurance test to comply with [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.90   Initial maintenance inspection test.|§33.90]], the test may be interrupted so that the engine may be inspected by an on-wing or other method, using criteria acceptable to the FAA, after completion of the test cycles required to comply with [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.90   Initial maintenance inspection test.|§33.90]](a).
 Following the inspection, the ETOPS test must be resumed to complete the requirements of this section.

 ##